dotnet/coreclr/Documentation/botr/type-loader.md

 	    }
 	}

-If **MyClass** fails to load, for example because it's supposed to be defined in another assembly and it was accidentally removed in the newest build, then this code will still throw **TypeLoadException**.
+If `MyClass` fails to load, for example because it's supposed to be defined in another assembly and it was accidentally removed in the newest build, then this code will still throw `TypeLoadException`.
 The reason that the catch block did not catch it is that it never ran!
-The exception occurred during JITting and would only be catchable in the method that called **CreateClass** and caused it to be JITted.
+The exception occurred during JITting and would only be catchable in the method that called `CreateClass` and caused it to be JITted.
 In addition, it may not be always obvious at which point the JITting is triggered due to inlining, so users should not expect and rely on deterministic behavior.

 ## Key Data Structures

 The most universal type designation in the CLR is the **TypeHandle**.
-It's an abstract entity which encapsulates a pointer to either a **MethodTable** (representing "ordinary" types like **System.Object** or **List&lt;string>**) or a **TypeDesc** (representing byrefs, pointers, function pointers, arrays, and generic variables).
+It's an abstract entity which encapsulates a pointer to either a **MethodTable** (representing "ordinary" types like `System.Object` or `List<string>`) or a **TypeDesc** (representing byrefs, pointers, function pointers, arrays, and generic variables).
 It constitutes the identity of a type in that two handles are equal if and only if they represent the same type.
 To save space, the fact that a **TypeHandle** contains a **TypeDesc** is indicated by setting the second lowest bit of the pointer to 1 (i.e. (ptr | 2)) instead of using additional flags<sup>2</sup>. **TypeDesc** is "abstract" and has the following inheritance hierarchy.

 ![Figure 2](../images/typeloader-fig2.png)